microsoft/SynapseML/docs/http.md

 and asynchronous request sending.
 For simplicity and easier debugging, these options are not enabled by default.

-- `MaxBatchSize`: Parameter that enables buffered minibatching.
-If this parameter is set, a background thread will fetch up to at most `MaxBatchSize` requests.
+- `maxBatchSize`: Parameter that enables buffered minibatching.
+If this parameter is set, a background thread will fetch up to at most `maxBatchSize` requests.
 These requests's are combined by creating an array of their entity data.
 The method sends *up to* `maxBatchSize` requests, rapid iterator materialization will result in smaller batches as the background thread does not have enough time to materialize a full batch.
 In other words, each new request sends all of the new data that has accumulated at this stage of the pipeline.

-- `Concurrency`: This parameter allows one to send up to `Concurrency` requests simultaneously using Scala futures under the hood.
+- `concurrency`: This parameter allows one to send up to `concurrency` requests simultaneously using Scala futures under the hood.
 If this parameter is set to 1 (default), then no Scala futures are used.

-- `ConcurrentTimeout`: If `Concurrency`>1, requests will fail if they do not receive a response within `ConcurrentTimeout` seconds.
+- `concurrentTimeout`: If `concurrency`>1, requests will fail if they do not receive a response within `concurrentTimeout` seconds.

-- `HandlingStrategy`: (`"basic"`, or `"advanced"`) advanced handling uses exponential backoff on the retires and can handle responses that instruct clients to throttle or retry again.
+- `handlingStrategy`: (`"basic"`, or `"advanced"`) advanced handling uses exponential backoff on the retires and can handle responses that instruct clients to throttle or retry again.